fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - the User sets an unlock PIN for their Wallet Instance if one has not been previously set in the app.
 In addition to the PIN, the User can decide to use their own unlock mechanism used within the device and managed at the operating system level (e.g., biometric authentication) as an alternative to the PIN.
 The User uses the unlock method whenever an authorization is required to ensure security and protect their information;
 - the User reviews all relevant information regarding the activation process and service usage.
 Additionally, the User reads any policy from the Provider and PID Provider and/or the service's terms and conditions.
 The User gives their consent to proceed or declines to cancel the operation;
 - the User selects an Authentication option from those available;
-- the User completes the Authentication flow with the National Identity Provider’s service;
+- the User completes the Authentication flow with the National Identity Provider's service;
 - the User receives confirmation of the Authentication process outcome.
 If successful, the User views a preview of their PID.
 The User confirms the previewed information to proceed with Wallet Instance activation, or cancels the operation;
 - the User authorizes the operation using the unlock method previously set;
 - the User receives confirmation of the successful activation of the Wallet Instance.